GriffW/Garmin-Applications/README.md

 All measures are accessed from the same screen.
 The units of altitude, coordinates, and speed can be chosen.
 There is a quick unit charger, as well as the option to show the UTC time instead of the local time.
+Degrees and compass direction can be swapped out for mils instead.
-These settings are configurable in the in-app menu, which is accessed by the device menu button (many devices use the long press on the up button as the menu button).
+These options are configurable from inside of the app using the menu button (some watches menu's are accessed by holding the the up button).
  - The elevation options are: meters (m), feet (ft), and miles (mi).
  - The coord options are: degree (DEG), degree minutes (DEG MIN), degree minutes seconds (DEG MIN SEC), and military grid reference system(MGRS)
  - The speed options are: meters per second (m/s), kilometers per hour (km/h), miles per hour (mph), knots (knots), and mach number (mach).